Modality specific U-Net variants for biomedical image segmentation: A survey: Scope and challenges

-The deep learning technologies have played a vital role in advancements towards medical diagnosis and applications.
-Generally, the deep learning based technologies such as U-Net aims to develop CAD systems to achieve the desired results with minimal error.
-Despite U-Net being superefficient for biomedical image segmentation, it certainly has its limits and challenges.
-One such major challenge is concerned with the computational power requirement which tends to limit the feasibility of the approach.
+One major challenge is concerned with the computational power requirement which tends to limit the feasibility of the approach.
 Following this many cloud based high performance computing environments are developed for mobile, efficient and faster computations.
-Although progress is also made towards the model compression and acceleration techniques~\cite{cheng2017survey} with great achievements, however, it is still required to establish the concrete benchmark results for real-time applications.
-Recently, Tan et al.~\cite{tan2019efficientnet} proposed an EfficientNet framework that uses compound coefficients for uniform scaling in all dimensions.
-This could make U-Net design streamline for complex segmentation tasks with minimal change in the parameters.
+Although progress is also made towards the model compression and acceleration techniques~\citep{cheng2017survey} with great achievements; however, it is still required to establish the concrete benchmark results for real-time applications.
+Recently, \cite{tan2019efficientnet} proposed an EfficientNet framework that uses compound coefficients for uniform scaling in all dimensions.
+This could make the U-Net design streamlined for complex segmentation tasks with minimal change in the parameters.
+Besides several attempts are also made towards automation of model architecture design \citep{ren2021comprehensive} to develop optimal model for different applications; however, there is still long way to go.